tubs-alg/AlgLab-Summer-24/sheets/03_sat/exercises/01_k_centers/README.md

 1. Implement a heuristic which you could use to get an upper bound on the objective value.
+2. Implement a solver that can give you a feasible solution for some upper bound
+   $l$, i.e., a set $C\subseteq V, |C|\leq k$ for which every city $v\in V$ has a center $c\in C$ within distance $d_{vc}\leq l$, or prove that no such set
+   $C$ exists.
-2. Implement an exact solver for the problem by incrementally reducing the upper bound on the objective value by prohibiting the most expensive edge and repeatedly calling the SAT solver until the SAT-formula is unsatisfiable.
-You can prohibit an edge by just adding a clause.
+3. Implement an exact solver for the problem by efficiently searching for the smallest feasible $l$ and returning the corresponding $C$.
 You find a code structure in `solution.py`.
 You can verify your implementation by running `python3 verify.py` in the terminal.

 ## References